drips-network/docs/docs/using-drips/raise-funds-without-memberships.md

 title: Raise Funds Without Memberships
 ---

-If you're a creator, developers or other user who want to raise funds from fans without issuing Member NFT Tokens, you can also do so easily using Drips.
-All you need is a public Ethereum address that you want to use to receieve the funds.
+If you're a creator, developer or other user who wants to raise crowd-sourced funds from fans without generating Member NFT Tokens, you can also do so easily using Drips.
+All you need is a public Ethereum address that you want to use to receive the funds.

+Let's dive in using the Drips webapp and see how it works!
+FYI, there are several ways to interact with the Drips protocols and components, as laid out [here][ad] and [here][to].

 Let's dive in and see how it works!